 Vice President of Distribution/Marketing

 Angela J. Townsend is skilled in film distribution and is a marketing expert.
-Angela is also an executive producer, a filmmaker, and a traditionally published, award-winning author of Gothic suspense.
-Angela is a member of the Author's Guild in NYC.
+Angela is also an executive producer, a filmmaker, and a traditionally published, award-winning author and screenwriter.
+Angela is a member of the Author's Guild in NYC and a Screencraft finalist.
 She is represented by the former Vice President of Paramount pictures, M. Kenneth Suddleson.
-She has a motion picture, the Forlorned based on one of her books, and others coming soon.
+She has a motion picture, the Forlorned® based on one of her books, and others coming soon.

 Stephen Small Salmon was born in St. Ignatius, Montana on May 10, 1939 to Mary and Mitch Small Salmon.
 He is Pend Orielle, a member of the Confederated Salish and Kootenai Tribes, lives on the CSKT Flathead Reservation in Western Montana.